About My Jewellery

 The Gift Boxes

-Lisa Eldridge jewellery is packaged in a collectible jewel box inspired by a 1920s vintage rouge blush pot in Lisa’s expansive vintage makeup collection.
+Lisa Eldridge jewellery is presented in a collectible box inspired by a 1920s rouge blush pot in Lisa’s vintage makeup collection.

 Made in the softest vegan ‘suede’ in the prettiest blush and pastel tones from; smoky lavender, pistachio green to blush pink anddusty lilac.
 Lisa has selected the colour ofeach box to compliment thejewellery piece inside.

 Some boxes contains a lovingly hand made vintage inspired‘puff’ in a variety of colours, for polishing your stone – and for fun!